clusterlink-net/clusterlink/design-proposals/policy-attributes.md

 ## Summary/Abstract

 ClusterLink policies apply to communications between workloads.
+[ZN: should we mention services here?]
  Workloads can be identified by a strong (e.g., cryptographic) identity.
  The identity links the workload to a set of attributes, and policies are defined on workload attributes.
 This design proposal defines the initial